 Brits have a mixed reputation among foreigners.
 On the one hand, they’re quite polite and proper; on the other, they’re known for their loutish drunken behavior while abroad.

 Well, both types of Brits are fairly common, but two activities that tend to unite all UK citizens: queuing and talking about the weather.
-Yes, what you’ve heard is true!
+Yes, it’s true!

 Brits love the order of a queue.
 They tend to get quite upset if the rules of a first-come, first-served queuing system are ignored.
 Just make sure you don’t skip ahead!